March 18, 2026

 It’s not just about having estrogen; it’s about balance.
 Your body needs a healthy ratio of estrogen to other hormones, like progesterone, which has a more calming effect.
 When you have too much estrogen in relation to progesterone, a state known as estrogen dominance, it can fuel inflammation and encourage the immune system to attack healthy tissue.
 Chronic stress is a common culprit here, as it can deplete progesterone levels, throwing this delicate balance off.
 These hormonal imbalances can become a constant trigger for autoimmune flare-ups, which is why addressing your hormonal health is a critical part of functional medicine.

-How Chronic Inflammation Contributes to Autoimmune Disease
+How Chronic Inflammation Fuels Autoimmune Disease

 Think of inflammation as your body’s first responder to an injury or infection.
 When you get a cut, the area gets red and swollen because your immune system is sending healing cells to the scene.
 This is acute inflammation, and it’s a good thing.
 The problem starts when this response doesn't turn off.
 Chronic inflammation is like a fire that’s left to smolder for months or even years, constantly sending out alarm signals that keep your immune system on high alert.